 Facts and History

 With the relentless support of the Local Government of Malabon through City Mayor Hon.
 Antolin “Len Len” A. Oreta III, who is likewise the Chairman of the University’s Board of Regents, CMU now boasts of more than four thousand students, a quarter of which are scholarship grantees of the City Government through Mayor Len Len Oreta (MLLO) Academic and Athletic Scholarship Program.
 CMU also offers more than 20 courses for undergraduate and post-graduate level combined.
-Its existence has brought about thousands of graduates and turned to be a force in the professional world and bring forth significant contributions in community and nation-building.
+Its existence has brought about thousands of graduates and turned to be a force in the professional world that brought significant contributions in community and nation-building.
 Being one of the first local university to have all of its program recognized by CHED, the future remains bright for CMU as it lives up to its mantra as the “Home of City Scholars”.

-The Open Book
+The Book and Academic Cap

 To develop competent city scholars through transformative leadership and innovative education.